-Dolph Goldenburg: Otis Fulton, disgust, peer to peer fundraising on episode 76 of the podcast and if you recall, we talked about his book, Dollar Dash, and we talked about really how to motivate your team captains and your volunteers to raise the most money from peer to peer fundraising.
+Dolph Goldenburg: Otis Fulton discussed peer to peer fundraising on episode 76 of the podcast, and if you recall, we talked about his book, Dollar Dash, and we talked about really how to motivate your team captains and your volunteers to raise the most money from peer to peer fundraising.
 We did all of this from a behavioral economics perspective.
-His conversation has helped many nonprofits improve their peer to peer efforts and his book is a must read for any nonprofit fundraiser.
-So Otis, thanks for coming on for this extra special question, and I’m hoping that you can share with our listeners the most important professional lesson that you have learned and how you learned it.
+His conversation has helped many nonprofits improve their peer to peer efforts, and his book is a must-read for any nonprofit fundraiser.
+So, Otis, thanks for coming on for this extra special question, and I’m hoping that you can share with our listeners the most important professional lesson that you have learned and how you learned it.

 Otis Fulton: Change is good.
 I think that’s the most important professional lesson.

 I was in a role for 10 years that I got very good at, and it was very easy that it was easy to become complacent.
 I think that a lot of people get to a certain level in their careers and they become complacent and don’t kind of look for the next challenge.
 I was kind of forced to look for the next challenge.
 I stopped traveling as much and so forth.
 My family was expanding.
 I was kind of forced into it change.
 Taking on a new challenge was very positive for me and so, you know, I wish in hindsight that I would have looked for that next challenge instead of kind of falling into it.
 So that would be my most important professional lesson that I’ve tried to really put into action since then in my career.

 Dolph Goldenburg: Thank you.
 Otis.
 I think we all can kind of learn that lesson as well.
 Thank you.